 I love mixing the old with the new!
 The two lamps and my favorite Central Park picture have pretty much been staples on the mantel which I decorate around.

 I also really like to stay with neutral tones – as you can see from my accessory choices!
-I actually carry these color choices through the entire fireplace decor:
+For a cohesive look, I actually carry these color choices through the entire fireplace decor:

 I try to vary the colors in each grouping so that I don’t have a bunch of dark browns all clumped together and all the light colors in another group.
 Usually, I arrange and rearrange until I’m happy with the scattering of colors and sizes of the different objects.
 Texture is important to me too.
 I like a nice variety to really enhance a grouping.